Imran4424/Machine-Learning-Models/README.md

 In supervised learning, when we have a Dataset,

 - There will be any number of independent variables which is also called input variables or features
-- A dependent variable which is also output variable or target
+- A dependent variable which is also target or output variable

+In supervised learning datasets can be divided into two main parts

+1. Training Dataset
+2. Testing Dataset

+#### Training Dataset

+Training dataset is also called labelled dataset which used to train a model

 Supervised Machine Learning Models